vanaf 668€

 • Game counts

-All your day to day activities are shown on the itinerary which is always displayed on the volunteer notice board The itinerary will show you what activity your group will be doing and at what time.
-If you have any suggestions, you are also free to discuss with the local team.
+Each volunteer in South Africa participant will play a big part and benefit to the conservation efforts of the reserve.
+All your daily activities are shown on the itinerary which will be displayed on the volunteer notice board.
+The itinerary will show you what activity your group will be doing and at what time.
+If you have any suggestions around volunteering with animals in conservation, you can discuss these with the local team.

 Vrijetijdsactiviteiten